Biblical Theology

 Listen to this article

-In conclusion, this verse provides a glimpse into the qualities and potential of David, the future king of Israel.
-It reminds us that God sees beyond external appearances and values the condition of our hearts.
-It also encourages us to recognise and rely on God’s presence and guidance in our own lives.
+In conclusion, this passage offers a glimpse of David’s character and potential as the future king of Israel.
+It reminds believers that God values the condition of the heart above outward looks and that reliance on God’s presence and guidance is essential for every life.

 Share this: